Contents

 • Paid-in capital - Funding > Paid-in capital worksheet

-• Existing loan commitments - Funding > Flexible loans worksheet
+• Existing loan commitments - Funding > Loans worksheet

-The opening balance is viewable in BUSINESS PLAN > Financials > Balance sheet (first column).
+The opening balance is visible on FINANCIAL PLAN > Balance sheet (first column).

 See more